Fransssss/vertex-cover-heuristic/README.md

 # Vertex Cover Heuristic

+This small Python demo builds a sample graph, explains the NP-complete vertex cover problem, and showcases a greedy 2-approximation whose step-by-step execution is animated in the terminal for easy visualization.

 ## Problem Overview
 A vertex cover of a graph $G = (V, E)$ is a subset $C \subseteq V$ such that every edge in $E$ touches at least one vertex in $C$.
 Determining the smallest possible cover is a classic combinatorial optimization problem that quickly becomes challenging even for modestly sized graphs.